Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Maybe it’s not toxic but it’s definitely immature, and that’s one of the reasons why there’s a breakdown of communication between the sexes in the modern West.
 Just to finish it off, the masculine, what does a masculine need?
 What shuts down masculine intimacy is being criticized.
 The fix for that is, for women, or the feminine, is if she admires or appreciates you.
 As a man, if you think about it, it’s pretty easy to stroke your ego and get you into a suggestive state if you start off with admiration and appreciation.

 And the third is what shuts down masculine intimacy is feeling controlled.
 There’s this great activity in Date with Destiny, that freedom thing.
-He uses the Braveheart scene and it’s this [INAUDIBLE 00:30:29] call for masculinity, which is the yearning for freedom, to break free, to get through and to get the autonomy.
+He uses the Braveheart scene and it’s this clarion call for masculinity, which is the yearning for freedom, to break free, to break through and to get the autonomy.
 The opposite of that is feeling controlled.
 Even if it’s for your own good.

 As a masculine man, you just don’t want to be told what to do, or as a masculine person, even masculine woman, that’s masculine energy there that you’re responding with when you don’t want to feel controlled.
 The fix for this is if she gives you freedom and love.
 So being criticized, being closed, being controlled.
 Women can open men up by admiring and appreciating them, by being open and playful, and by giving them freedom and love.
 She can only do that if she is comfortable in her feminine energy.